VladyslavNap/Chat-HappyTalk/README.md

 ---

-Built with ❤️ using Angular 21, Fastify, Azure SignalR, and Cosmos DB
+Built with ❤️ using Angular 21, Fastify, Azure SignalR, Cosmos DB, and Azure Blob Storage